InvoicingBuilder/InvoicingBuilder/README.md

 As freelancers, we kept running into the same issues:
 - Templates were too rigid
-- Couldn’t place signature where I wanted
+- Couldn’t place signature where we wanted
 - Number/date formats didn’t match my EU clients
 - Could rename fields, but couldn’t change layout
 - Free tools added watermarks, ads, or limits